willisk-main/shopifychallenge/README.md

 **Install [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows), [MySQL](https://dev.mysql.com/downloads/mysql/) and [Postman](https://www.postman.com/downloads/)**
    1. Start a new MySQL server on localhost port 3306.
    3. Create new database named 'inventory' by typing `create database inventory;` in the MySQL command line interface.
-   4. Unzip/extract the *shopifychallenge* files downloaded from github.
+   4. Unzip/extract the *shopifychallenge* file downloaded from github.
    5. In IntelliJ navigate to File->New->Project from Existing Source, select the `/shopify` folder inside the unzipped file location, then select Maven.
    6. Add MySQL login credentials in the "application.properties" file in the maven project - located at `/shopify/src/main/resources/application.properties`
    7. Run the java application located at `shopify/src/main/java/com/willisk/shopify/ShopifyApplication.java`